 Foods which are more easy on the stomach include the following:

 - Green beans

 - Sweet potato

 - Romaine lettuce

-One good way to get in some raw veggies is to make some green smoothies.
+Tip: One good way to get in some raw vegetables is to make green smoothies!
 These blended drinks which contain both fruit and vegetables can be easier to digest while still retaining the fiber.